-SCW will take over the Cheshire & Merseyside Child Health Information Service (CHIS) from April 2020 after winning the tender for a 5 year contract.
-NHS England and NHS Improvement (Northwest), has commissioned SCW to create a single CHIS service that combines six existing Cheshire and Merseyside CHIS, so that all child health data is managed safely and securely in one place.
+SCW took over the Cheshire & Merseyside Child Health Information Service (CHIS) from April 2020 after winning the tender for a 5-year contract.
+NHS England and NHS Improvement (Northwest), commissioned us to create a single CHIS service that combined six existing Cheshire and Merseyside CHIS so that all child health data is managed safely and securely in one place.

-SCW CHIS will ensure that all children aged 0-19 years across Cheshire and Merseyside continue to have an accurate immunisation and screening record to support health care professionals in their delivery of clinical interventions, without interruption to service provision.
+SCW CHIS ensures that all children aged 0-19 years across Cheshire and Merseyside continue to have an accurate immunisation and screening record to support health care professionals in their delivery of clinical interventions, without interruption to service provision.

 Across health, social care and education there is a determined focus on improving outcomes for children’s health and wellbeing with a strong emphasis on early interventions and preventive measures, and more coordinated approaches to health and wellbeing.

 Access to information and effective information services have a key role to play in supporting and improving outcomes for children’s health and wellbeing as well as in the protection and safeguarding of children.

 The NHS England and the National Information Board’s Healthy Children Transforming Child Health Information, published in 2016, aims to deliver a fully digital and interoperable service to achieve two key objectives: